Family Background & Early Years

 At the outbreak of ‘World War I,’ most ‘Social Democratic’ parties supported the war efforts in their respective homelands, but Lenin’s views of the war were far from supportive.
 In order to get away from the war chaos, he returned to Switzerland where he joined the ‘Zimmerwald Conference,’ an anti-war socialist conference group.

 In 1917, Lenin authored ‘Imperialism, the Highest Stage of Capitalism,’ presenting a fusion of ideologies of other revolutionaries like Rudolf Hilferding, Karl Kautsky, and John A. Hobson.
-His work also described the prevalent capitalist competition of ‘World War I.’ He believed that the participation of the French and the British in ‘World War I’ was largely influenced by their imperialistic and capitalistic interests and that Russia was being used as a puppet.
+His work also described the prevalent capitalist competition of ‘World War I.’ He believed that the participation of the French and the British in ‘World War I’ was largely influenced by their imperialist and capitalist interests and that Russia was being used as a puppet.

-On April 16, 1917, he returned to Petrograd, Russia and was welcomed by an overwhelming crowd.
+On April 16, 1917, he returned to Petrograd, Russia, and was welcomed by an overwhelming crowd.
 He addressed the crowd and spoke about the significance of the impending ‘Russian Revolution.’
 ‘Hail to the Global Socialist Revolution,’ he stated.

 He called for a new socialist revolution.
 Even though he was met with fierce opposition, he managed to spread anarchy all over Russia with the help of his supporters.
 He used his oratory abilities to great effect and it worked its magic on the already infuriated Russian crowd.